cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Einfo2, Einfo3 denotes optional application-specific information sent
 encrypted under keys Ke2, Ke3 defined below;

-- IdU is the user's identity used by the server to construct `credential_response`, which contains the server's OPRF response and EnvU.
-IdU can be omitted from message KE1 if the information is available to the server in some other way;
+- idU is the user's identity used by the server to construct `credential_response`, which contains the server's OPRF response and envU. idU can be omitted from message KE1 if the information is available to the server in some other way;

-- IdS, the server's identity, is not shown explicitly, it can be part of an info field (encrypted or not), part of EnvU, or can be known from other context (see {{SecIdentities}}); it is used crucially for key derivation (see below);
+- IdS, the server's identity, is not shown explicitly, it can be part of an info field (encrypted or not), part of envU, or can be known from other context (see {{SecIdentities}}); it is used crucially for key derivation (see below);

 - epkU, epkS are Diffie-Hellman ephemeral public keys chosen by user and